PrestonLeung/SMuPFi-Repository/README.md

 ######==circosConverter.py==

 circosConverter.py is a format converter tool that simply changes easyoutput files from a-smupfy.py to a format that Circos can understand.
-This tool is used for creating the histogram around the circos plots.
+This tool is used for creating the histogram `-hi`as well as links `li` around the circos plots.

 Usage: